 Emma has a specialist background in interactive multimedia and has created numerous websites, kiosks, animations and video shorts.
 She has worked as a web media developer and lectured in the field at university, schools and training institutions.
 She uses this expertise in her work as digital producer and designing multiplatform projects.

 Emma also consults in media and communications in the Asia Pacific.
 She works across Arnhem Land with the Jawoyn Association, Mimal Land Management and the Arafura Swamp Rangers and has worked for the United Nations, CSIRO and AusAid in Vietnam, East Timor and Indonesia.

 Emma is a respected journalist and freelances when time permits.
-She produces short videos for BBC Online, recently worked as Cross Media Reporter for ABC and she has also filed live reports for Seven Sunrise.
-Previous to her work in film Emma was a fulltime television and radio reporter for ABC News in Darwin.
+She is best known for her work with ABC News.
+She has produced short videos for BBC Online, has also filed live reports for Seven Sunrise.
+Previous to her work in film, Emma was a fulltime television and radio reporter for ABC News.

 She has completed Master of Journalism coursework and has first class honours in Communications and Media.